EQT

 405-2

-As transparency and accountability are cornerstones of garnering trust with our stakeholders, we began disclosing our gender pay ratios in accordance with Global Reporting Initiative standards in 2019.
+As transparency and accountability are cornerstones of garnering trust with our stakeholders, we disclose our gender pay ratios in accordance with Global Reporting Initiative (GRI) Standards.

 Gender Pay Ratios (women:men)